-RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED JUNE 30, 2020
+RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED JUNE 30, 2023

-Net change in fund balances - total governmental funds \$ (97,724) Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
-However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
-Capital asset additions \$ 1,183,612 Current year depreciation (809,741) Total 373,871 The net effect of various miscellaneous transactions involving capital assets (i.e., sales, disposals, trade-ins, and donations) is to decrease net position.
-(3,125) December in the statement of a divities that do not special Revenues in the statement of activities that do not provide current financial resources are not reported as revenues in the funds.
-Property taxes 15,573 Intergovernmental (5,362) Total (-) 10,211 Contractually required pension contributions are reported as expenditures in governmental funds; however, the statement of activities reports these amounts as deferred outflows.
-581,420 as defened outflows.
-381,420 Except for amounts reported as deferred inflows/outflows, changes in the net pension liability are reported as pension expense in the statement of activities.
-(1,151,822) Contractually required OPEB contributions are reported as expenditures in governmental funds; however, the statement of net position reports these amounts as deferred outflows.
-2,563 these amounts as defended outflows.
-2,505 Except for amounts reported as deferred inflows/outflows, changes in the net OPEB liability/asset are reported as OPEB expense in the statement of activities.
-119,872 Some expenses reported in the statement of activities, such as compensated absences, do not require the use of current financial resources and therefore are not reported as expenditures in governmental funds.
-(23,914) - Change in net position of governmental activities = \$ (188,648)
+Net change in fund balances - total governmental funds \$ (176,955) Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
+However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation/amortization expense.
+Capital asset additions Current year depreciation/amortization Total \$ 2,235,350 (732,144 1,503,212 The net effect of various miscellaneous transactions involving capital assets (i.e., sales, disposals, trade-ins, and donations) is to decrease net position.
+(9,126) Revenues in the statement of activities that do not provide current financial resources are not reported as revenues in the funds.
+Property taxes Miscellaneous Intergovernmental Total 222,57 (80) (62) 2) 221,142 Repayment of lease principal is an expenditure in the governmental funds, but the repayment reduces long-term liabilities on the statement of net position.
+1,384 In the statement of activities, interest is accrued on outstanding lease obligation, whereas in governmental funds, an interest expenditure is reported when due.
+7 Contractually required contributions are reported as expenditures in governmental funds; however, the statement of net position reports these amounts as deferred outflows.
+Pension OPEB Total 632,818 9,636 642,454 Except for amounts reported as deferred inflows/outflows, changes in the net pension/OPEB liability/asset are reported as pension/OPEB expense in the statement of activities.
+042,434 Pension OPEB Total (678,878 158,704 (520,174) Some expenses reported in the statement of activities, such as compensated absences, do not require the use of current financial resources and therefore are not reported as expenditures in governmental funds.
+(136,341) Change in net position of governmental activities \$ 1,525,603

-STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCE - BUDGET AND ACTUAL (NON-GAAP BUDGETARY BASIS) GENERAL FUND FOR THE FISCAL YEAR ENDED JUNE 30, 2020
+STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCE - BUDGET AND ACTUAL (NON-GAAP BUDGETARY BASIS) GENERAL FUND FOR THE FISCAL YEAR ENDED JUNE 30, 2023